-Fortunately, there is no shortage of options for fulfilling your annual requirements.
+Fortunately, there are no shortage of options for fulfilling your annual requirements.
 Here is a look at the advantages and disadvantages of opting for self-study, in-person, or web-based programs.

 Earn a Return on Investment for your continuing education in accounting!
 Have you ever stopped to calculate your return on investment (ROI) on your continuing education dollars?
 While they may be informative and required for compliance, most continuing education courses for accountants do not provide a direct ROI for the attendees.
 Certified Tax Coaches courses are different.
 More than a tax education, the CTC Tax Planning Academy is the only tax course providing a true ROI.
 Participants on average recoup their enrollment fees in less than 2 months after our 3-day academy, and over 75% of enrollees see a positive ROI often multiplying their investment ten-fold.